peco/peco/README.md

 [Here's a simple example of how to use this feature](https://gist.github.com/mattn/3c7a14c1677ecb193acd)

-### --no-ignore-case *Deprecated*
+### --no-ignore-case

+This option has been *DEPRECATED*.
+Use `--initial-matcher` instead.

 By default peco starts in case insensitive mode.
 When this option is specified, peco will start in case sensitive mode.
 This can be toggled while peco is still in session.

 ### --initial-index

 Specifies the initial line position upon start up.
 E.g. If you want to start out with the second line selected, set it to "1" (because the index is 0 based)

+### --initial-matcher `IgnoreCase|CaseSensitve|Regexp`

+Specifies the initial matcher to use upon start up.
+You should specify the name of the macher like `IgnoreCase`, `CaseSensitive`, and `Regexp`.

 ### --prompt